Ezennn/OrderBookSim/README.md

 - Trade matching engine using bids and asks multimap structures
 - Optional logging as a CSV output
 - Simple timer for benchmarking
-- Lock-safe queues for effective concurrency
+- Thread-safe queues for effective concurrency

 ## Performance :
 ### Note that all this was implemented with a 4-core machine (hyperthreaded)